 14:00 hrs.The bomb loads are now in place.
 Armourers slot the Browning .303s through the doors of the turrets and feed in the ammunition belts.
 The last of the bombers is fuelled and the mechanics make their final checks.
 Following the traditional pre-operational meal of bacon and eggs, the crews are issued their flying gear, escape kits, and parachutes.

-15:00 hrs.Smoking a last cigarette, crews are driven out to their aircraft.
+15:00 hrs.Crews are driven out by small busses to their aircraft-some could walk or cycle to dispersals close to the locker room.
 Once on board the men grope their way along a dark, narrow fuselage, stow their kit, and then settle down to the long pre-flight checklists.
 If all is well, the flight engineer gives the traditional thumbs up to the ground crew.

 As daylight fades the four Merlin engines sputter to life one by one.
 The aircraft taxis to the end of the runway and the take-off run starts.
 It is a nerve-wracking affair for the crew as the aircraft strains to lift its tremendous bomb and fuel loads.
 Dusk is gathering as the bomber flies to a rendez-vous position where all aircraft on the operation from all squadrons will rendez-vous, and then continue to the target, climbing on track.
 In the hope of overwhelming the defences the bombers travel in a "stream" of numerous aircraft, very close together and travelling the same course, accepting the danger of mid-air collision.
 Although they rarely saw the other aircraft, their turbulance was often felt.